PythonshellDebugwindow/circles/documentation/02 - Your first programs.md

 ## 7 A [truth-machine](https://www.esolangs.org/wiki/Truth-machine)
 ![A truth-machine](../images/program-7.png?raw=true)

 The program shown above is a truth-machine: it halts if you input the number zero, or loops forever if you input the number one; all other input is undefined behaviour and should not be used.
-THe program starts in the start circle, reads an integer from standard input, and stores that integer in the top-central circle, which we'll call C here for the sake of brevity.
-If C's value is non-zero (e.g., if the user input the number one (or input more than one, which **you shouldn't do**, as this is undefined behaviour)), then the program will take the conditional priority path to the down-right, then go left, then up-right, and then repeat that loop forever; if C's value is zero (e.g., if the user input the number zero (or input less than zero, which **you shouldn't do**, as this is undefined behaviour)), then the program will go to the right and halt.
+The program starts in the start circle, reads an integer from standard input, and stores that integer in the top-central circle, which we'll call C here for the sake of brevity.
+If C's value is non-zero (e.g., if the user input the number one), then the program will take the conditional priority path to the down-right, then go left, then up-right, and then repeat that loop forever; if C's value is zero (e.g., if the user input the number zero), then the program will go to the right and halt.

 ## 8 Writing your own programs
 I used [Scratch](https://scratch.mit.edu/) to make the programs in this file.
 The specific project I used was [this one](https://scratch.mit.edu/projects/429742899/); hit `See inside` and drag the sprites around to create programs, and take a partial screenshot of the canvas to save it.